isc-projects/isc-dnssec-guide/doc/introduction.rst

    of this like having your website only available via HTTP but not HTTPS.

-4. *New Features*: DNSSEC brings not only enhanced security, but with that new level of security, a whole new suite of features.
+4. *New Features*: DNSSEC brings not only enhanced security, but also a whole new suite of features.
 Once DNS can be trusted completely, it becomes possible to publish SSL certificates in DNS, or PGP keys for fully automatic cross-platform email encryption, or SSH fingerprints....
-People are still coming up with new features, but this all relies on a trustworthy DNS infrastructure.
-To take a peek at these next generation DNS features, check out :ref:`introduction_to_dane`.
+New features are still being developed, but they all rely on a trustworthy DNS infrastructure.
+To take a peek at these next-generation DNS features, check out :ref:`introduction_to_dane`.

 ..
 [1]